-You are likely aware of sales tax exemptions for manufacturing machinery and equipment.
-But are you aware that different states have different definitions for “machinery” and “equipment”?
 Knowing how the states that you operate in define manufacturing terms for exemption purposes could potentially open your company up to tremendous savings.
 There are gems to be found!

-Who should attend?
-This webinar is intended for sales tax, financial, and operations personnel in the manufacturing industry—including tax, general accounting, accounts payable, sales, tax technology, purchasing and credit.
+This webinar is intended for sales tax, financial, and operations personnel in the manufacturing industry—including tax, general accounting, accounts payable, sales, tax technology, purchasing, and credit.
 The course is also designed for general practitioners who have clients in the manufacturing industry.

 Diane L. Yetter, President & Founder, YETTER and Sales Tax Institute